Writing is my passion. I have an undying thirst and quest in the field of writing. Some eat, drink, or use drugs when stressed; I write.

 I know this is hard to stop worrying about what others think so you can be more carefree.
 But don’t continue to worry.
 There are some things you can do to start making living life easier for you.
 It starts with you know the signs of worrying too much, and then you learn how to stop worrying about what people think so you can start living a more happy-go-lucky life.

-Some might be wondering why do we worry about what other people think of us?
-Perhaps you spend too much time and energy on worrying what other people think of you.
-When you should make the choice to let go of worry, take a decision to get familiar with how well the brain functions.
+Some might be wondering why do we worry about what other people think here of us?
+Perhaps you spend too much time and energy worrying about what other people have in mind you.
+When you should choose to let go of worry decides to get familiar with how well the brain function.

-As humans, we are social by nature and the need to fit in and how we are seen by others is a part of human creation and how some identify themselves.
+As humans, we are social by nature, and the need to fit in and be accepted by others is a part of human creation, a part of how some identify themselves.
 Feeling the need to fit in and considering how we are seen by others may seem natural but that doesn’t mean it’s healthy.